2 minute read.

 Secondly, Hyper Text Transfer Protocol Secure (HTTPS) is the secure version of HTTP, the protocol over which data is sent between your browser and the website.
 The ‘S’ in HTTPS stands for ‘Secure’.
 It means all communications between your browser and the website are encrypted.

-Initially, only pages that collect password or credit card data will be labeled, but Google has indicated plans to eventually label all non HTTPS pages as ‘not secure.’
-Recent usage stats show that about half of all internet users are using Chrome, so this change could have heavy impact.
+Initially, only pages that collect password or credit card data will be labeled, but Google has indicated plans to eventually label all non-HTTPS pages as ‘not secure.’
+Recent usage stats show that about half of all internet users are using Chrome, so this change could have a heavy impact.
 Customers that visit your non-SSL secured sites may interpret this error to mean that the site is unsafe.
 The only fix for this is to secure your websites with an SSL and the easiest way to do this is to purchase an SSL certificate.
-Have it placed on your server, and 301 redirect traffic via htaccess file as to not hurt your SEO, and current page rank (HTTP to HTTPS).
+Have it placed on your server, and 301 redirect traffic via .htaccess file so as to not hurt your SEO, and current page rank (HTTP to HTTPS).
 That little letter “S” without the 301 redirects can wreak havoc on your site’s page rank in Google and crash your website if not handled properly.

 TOP 8 Benefits of Having an SSL & Setting Up 301 Re-Directs:

 - Security – Hacking & Malicious Incidents Are On The Rise

 - These incidents can unfortunately cost businesses significant issues and garner unwanted attention

 - Google Now Factors In SSLs & HTTPS Into Its Algorithm & Gives You A Better Chance To Outrank A Competitor Site Without These Securities

 - Improves eCommerce Sales With Its Trust Seal/Badge On-Site